raisingpixels/raisingpixels.github.io/content/posts/2025-07-17-devcontainer-guide/index.md

 By the time you’ve recreated your development environment, you have maybe 15 minutes left to actually code.

-This is why devcontainers are a game-changer for parent developers.
+This is why dev containers are a game-changer for parent developers.
 Set up your perfect environment once, and it works the same way whether you’re coding on your main laptop, the family computer, or that old desktop you pulled out of storage.

-## Why Devcontainers Are Perfect for Parent Developers
+## Why Dev Containers Are Perfect for Parent Developers

 **Consistency Across Chaos**: Tried installing that new build tool and broke your Node setup?
 No problem.
 Your unbroken environment lives in the container, ready to go again.